root-hbx/mobility-management-linux/README.md

 # Other args like: stop / register / deregister ...
 ```

-Congratulates! 👍
+Congratulates!
+Now HA and MN are started 👍

-More commands for HA and MN can be checked [here](./examples/README.md).
+More commands for exploring can be checked [here](./examples/README.md).

 ## Related Work